tnichols217/notes/CSDS 391/W/W1_tln32.md

 ### PEAS

 Performance: scoring goals and preventing opponent goals would be the goal of the game.
-Environment: The soccer field, other players
+Environment: The soccer field and other players.
+It is dynamic as the players will move, interact, and learn from you
+Actuators: Legs to move and kick the ball, arms to block if goal-keeper
+Sensors: Eyes to